bios42eth/talenlayer-id-report/findings.md

 The behavior of the contract won't be blocked, but the funds will remain locked in the contract.
 This issue is mitigated by the possibility of upgrading the contract.

 Remediation
-There are different options to fix this :
+There are different options to fix this:
 - Allow to collect the lost funds on the contract.
 This would likely give way more power to a centralized account.
 - Check transfer has been done correctly or revert.
 This could lead to blocking situations.
 - Fallbak to wrapped ether if call failed.
 This could lead to situation where the recipient contract does not know how to handle ERC20.

 ### Math rounding error
 Severity
-medium
+Medium
 Location
 TalentLayerEscrow::\_executeRuling 791-792